things-to-do

 Because it's a little remote, getting there can be a small adventure if you're riding a bike or on foot.

-• By Car: It’s about a 20-minute drive east from central Málaga.
-There’s a free parking area just off the N-340, but it fills up fast on weekends.
+The drive from central Málaga takes about 20 minutes heading east.
+There's a free parking area just off the N-340, but it fills up fast on weekends.
 Arrive before 10 am to get a good spot.

-• By Bike: Our favourite way to get there.
+Cycling is our favourite way to get there.
 The coastal bike path hugs the sea the whole way, passing through El Palo and Pedregalejo.
-It’s about 35–40 minutes from the city centre, depending on your pace (and how many photo stops you make).
+It's about 35 to 40 minutes from the city centre, depending on your pace and how many photo stops you make.

-Heads-up: there’s no taxi rank or rideshare hub nearby, so if you’re not driving or biking, make sure you’re good with walking a bit.
+There's no taxi rank or rideshare hub nearby, so if you're not driving or biking, make sure you're comfortable walking a bit.

 Chiringuito El Cuervo